k8gb-io/k8gb/terratest/README.md

 #### Workflow functions
 Once the instance is created, we can change the state of the test application `instance.StopTestApp()`, `instance.StartTestApp()`.
 We can also read the ingress IPs `GetIngressIPs` local targets `GetLocalTargets()`, or call `Dig()` against the CoreDNS cluster where the instance is running.
+Finally, I would like to mention `HitTestApp` which is a function that makes an http request to a test application and returns its status.

+### Workflow status
+Terratests are difficult in principle due to race conditions.
+For example, it may happen that the test application has not started yet and you read invalid localtargets (see `WaitForAppIsRunning` in the following section).
+For this reason, the instance has a `GetStatus` function that returns various information about the running instance.
+`GetStatus(annotation).String()` returns formatted json.

-#### WaitForGSLB, WaitForExpected
+#### WaitForGSLB, WaitForExpected, WaitForAppIsRunning
 **WaitForGSLB()** and **WaitForExpected** do basically the same thing.
 They wait for the state on the called instance to match the expected state.
 If this doesn't happen within some time, it returns an error.
 If the function succeeds, it returns the expected (unordered) slice of IP addresses.